vEnhance/1802/src/vecfield.typ

   (For mountainous rivers, $f$ might instead be thought of as decreasing in elevation.)

   Then the vector field corresponding to the river is the gradient $nabla f$.
-  Remember, the gradient of $f$ tells you what direction to move in to increase $f$.
+  Remember, the gradient $nabla f$ tells you what direction to move in to increase $f$.
   And if you throw a ball into a river, its motion could be described simply as: the ball moves downstream.
 ]